 Once the programme begins, you have access to the programme.
 You can work through all the activities for each module and submit the assignment online.
 Once a module has become unlocked, you can move backwards and forwards to complete the tasks and recipes in the order you wish.
 If, for example, you don’t have time to complete an activity on day 3 you can go back to it and complete it later in the programme.

 How much time will the programme take?

 I have estimated that the contact time with the food will be up to around 2-3 hours a day for 10 days.
 That doesn’t allow for setting time or freezing time – much of which allows you to get on with other things whilst the freezer is doing the work.
 It is so much easier than keeping an eye on the oven!

-After all the modules are unlocked, you have an additional 74 days to complete the programme and work through any unfinished modules to gain your Essential Raw plant based Pastry Arts Certificate approved by The Vegetarian Society.
+After all the modules are unlocked, complete the assignment to gain your Essential Raw plant based Pastry Arts Certificate approved by The Vegetarian Society.